FANGCHERWEI/About-Me-Resume-Portfolio/README.md

 that will catch the eyes of my employers.

 User Stories!
-As a employer, i would like to have ease in contacting my employee, so if i wanted an immediate reply from a message i have sent, i can use the mobile number provided for a swifter reply!
+As an employer, i would like to have ease in contacting my employee, so if i wanted an immediate reply from a message i have sent, i can use the mobile number provided for a swifter reply!
 As an employer, I would also love to be able to view all my employees work so i can judge whether he or she is talented and whether their work suits our company! just like their grades have shown!